 Why Are Soft Skills Important?

-The first test of your behavioral skills is the first face-to-face contact with the recruiter, i.e. the personal interview.
+The first test of your behavioural skills is the first face-to-face contact with the recruiter, i.e. the personal interview.

 What you communicate through words is only half the information that the recruiter uses to process your application.
-The other half part is communicated through your body language, the gestures, behavior and attitude.
+The other half part is communicated through your body language, the gestures, behaviour and attitude.

-According to Bibi Caspari, a soft skills curriculum instructor, “Words are only seven percent of the message.
+According to Bibi Caspari, a soft skills curriculum instructor, “Words are only seven per cent of the message.
 How we use our voices to say the words creates 38% of the impact.
-And while it is hard to believe, a whopping 55% of impact is the visual impression.”
+And while it is hard to believe, a whopping 55% of the impact is the visual impression.”

 But how do soft skills help?
 When you apply for a job, wanting it is only the first step.
-If, through your behavior, and attitude, you are able to convince the interviewer that this is something you are truly excited about, then you are ahead of the competition.
+If through your behaviour, and attitude, you are able to convince the interviewer that this is something you are truly excited about, then you are ahead of the competition.

-Learning soft skills help you develop thoughts that affect your emotions in a positive manner, which in turn, affect your behavior and attitude and allow it to become more conducive to success.
+Learning soft skills help you develop thoughts that affect your emotions in a positive manner, which in turn, affect your behaviour and attitude and allow it to become more conducive to success.